Classic Schooner Vixen II

 What follows is intended for search engine robots and spiders and not necessarily for human beings.

-the gray links immediately above.
+on the gray links immediately above.
 Thank You.
 In 1878 John Brown Herreshoff, a blind boat

 builder from Bristol, Rhode Island, went into partnership with his younger brother, Nathanael Green